Snory/RobinOnTheWayBlog/content/blog/GamedevTvJam/index.md

 ### Timeline

-I will now share a breakdown of my work sessions, highlighting the duration of each session rather than specific hourly increments.
+I will now share a breakdown of my work sessions with its duration.

 #### Session 0 - 2:30 (2:30 in total)